Azure/WALinuxAgent/README.md

 _Type: String_
 _Default: None_

-If set, the agent will use this proxy server to access the internet.
+If set, the agent will use this proxy server for HTTP/HTTPS requests.
 These values *will* override the `http_proxy` or `https_proxy` environment variables.
 Lastly, `HttpProxy.Host` is required (if to be used) and `HttpProxy.Port` is optional.